-Liberty Mutual is the fourth largest property and casualty insurer in the United States.
-The company was founded in 1912 as the Massachusetts Employees’ Insurance Association, after a state law was passed requiring employees to provide worker’s compensation insurance.
+Liberty Mutual is the fourth-largest property and casualty insurer in the United States.
+The company was founded in 1912 as the Massachusetts Employees’ Insurance Association after a state law was passed requiring employees to provide worker’s compensation insurance.
 The name was changed to Liberty Mutual Group in 1917.
 According to the Insurance Journal, Liberty Mutual Group employs 41,000 people in more than 900 offices worldwide.
 In 2008, Liberty Mutual acquired Safeco Corporation for approximately $6.2 billion.

 “One of the Ten Worst Insurance Companies in America”

-The American Association for Justice (AAJ) included Liberty Mutual on their report, The Ten Worst Insurance Companies in America – How They Raise Premiums, Deny Claims and Refuse Insurance to Those Who Need It Most.
-In making their report, the AAJ looked at thousands of court documents, records and documents from state insurance departments, the Securities & Exchange Commission (SEC), and the Federal Bureau of Investigation (FBI).
+The American Association for Justice (AAJ) included Liberty Mutual in their report, The Ten Worst Insurance Companies in America – How They Raise Premiums, Deny Claims and Refuse Insurance to Those Who Need It Most.
+In making their report, the AAJ looked at thousands of court documents, records, and documents from state insurance departments, the Securities & Exchange Commission (SEC), and the Federal Bureau of Investigation (FBI).
 The AAJ also examined news reports and statements from former agents and adjusters.

 Bad Faith Insurance Practices

 The AAJ found that Liberty Mutual has been accused of a number of bad faith insurance practices, including: